GoogleChromeLabs/confluence/README.md

 developers to use special code paths to remain interoperable.
 Smaller values are good; larger values are bad.

-### Aggressive Removal
+### Lone Removal

 #### Definition

-The Aggressive Removal metric indicates the number of APIs removed from a The Browser prior to the Grace Period, that have not been added back in the latest relase following the Grace Period, and that are provided in all other browsers in the latest relase following the Grace Period.
+The Lone Removal metric indicates the number of APIs removed from a The Browser prior to the Grace Period, that have not been added back in the latest relase following the Grace Period, and that are provided in all other browsers in the latest relase following the Grace Period.